Davidmycodeguy/useFormHook/README.md

 value={values.numbersOnly}
 />

-# Fast devlopment only one line is needed to add form feild validations and prevent regex patterns
+# Fast devlopment and easy to read only one line regex patterns where as ussly might take serval hundrand lines.
 Form Valuations and key prevention is less than one l line per input.

 Code Sandbox